MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-install.md

 4. Sign in to the Windows Server that will host the certificate connector and confirm that the [prerequisites for the certificate connector](../protect/certificate-connector-prerequisites.md) are installed.

-   If you’ll use SCEP with a Microsoft Certification Authority (CA), confirm that the Network Device Enrollment Service (NDES) role is installed.
+   To use the Simple Certificate Enrollment Protocol (SCEP) with a Microsoft Certification Authority (CA), confirm that the Network Device Enrollment Service (NDES) role is installed.

 5. Use an account with admin permissions to the server to run the installer (**IntuneCertificateConnector.exe**).
 The installer also installs the policy module for NDES.
 The policy module runs as an application in IIS.

    > [!NOTE]
    > When **IntuneCertificateConnector.exe** runs to install a new connector or an existing connector auto upgrades while the Windows Event Viewer is open, the installation process logs a message similar to the following with an Event ID 1000 from the source *Microsoft-Intune-CertificateConnectors cannot be found*:
    >
    > - Either the component that raises this event is not installed on your local computer or the installation is corrupted.
 You can install or repair the component on the local computer.